 Once you rent a keyword from CallFire, you use it to receive text messages from your customers or supporters.
 Here's how.

-In Text Broadcast campaigns, you send short text messages to lists of your contacts, or phone numbers, via the CallFire shared short code (67076).
+In Text Broadcast campaigns, you send short text messages to lists of your contacts, or phone numbers, via one of CallFire's shared short codes (on example is "67076").
 "Shared short code" means that you do not own this five-digit number; you share it with other CallFire customers.

 To the people who receive your text, the short code appears essentially as the phone number from which you are contacting them — it's simply a shortened version.
 The shortened telephone number makes sending and receiving messages easier.
 And sharing this shortened number makes it affordable, because short codes are very expensive to purchase.